 If yes s, are they

 X financial

-X with legislative - A data protection impact assessment has been completed regard to this Scheme.
+X legislative

 other, please specify

-Mair stakeholders affected
+Main stakeholders affected

-are the internal and external stakeholders (actual or potential) that the y will impact upon?
+are the internal and external stakeholders (actual or potential) that the will impact upon?

-X staff
+Χ staff

 service users

 other public sector organisations

 voluntary/community/trade unions

 other, please specify

-Othe er policies with a bearing on this policy
+Other policies with a bearing on this policy

-• what are they?

-who owns them?
+- what are they? - who owns them?